 In an effort to improve mortgage customer retention, the seller introduced the Mortgage Review in May 2000.
 Over one million existing mortgage customers were contacted during the remainder of 2000 and offered a review of their mortgage.
 The programme continued throughout 2001.
-The seller believes that the Mortgage Review was instrumental in retaining more existing customers and as a result, the level of mortgage principal repaid has declined since 1999.

-The seller is a member of the Financial Ombudsman Scheme, which is a statutory scheme under the FSMA (Financial Services and Markets Act 2000), and follows both the Code of Banking Practice and the Council of Mortgage Lenders' Code of Mortgage Lending Practice.
+The seller is a member of the Financial Ombudsman Scheme, which is a statutory scheme under the FSMA, and follows both the Code of Banking Practice and the Council of Mortgage Lenders' Code of Mortgage Lending Practice.
 The seller has pledged its support for regulation of the UK mortgage industry by the FSA and, in particular, the implementation of CAT marked loans.
 CAT is a voluntary UK Government standard that was introduced for mortgages in 2000.
 The CAT mark indicates that the product meets minimum standards for charges, access and terms.